mridul249/mricrawler/README.md

 <samp>

-- Core Setup: A Node.js project structured for lightweight backend tracking.
+- Core Setup: A Node.js project structured for lightweight backend tracking for a site visit.

 - Data Tracking & Fingerprinting: Captures data points like IP addresses and page paths, utilizing browser fingerprinting to extract and log the visitor's operating system and browser details.